CHAMP ELECTRONICS -" THE VINTAGE VALVE AMP HOSPITAL"

 Putting everything back into place.
 Phew, what a pain these are!

-3. THE SVT-AV AMPLIFIER
+3. THE SVT-AV/CLASSIC AMPLIFIER

-workshop, I will take some external photos and add them to this article.
-The power-amp and separate pre-amp section (which is mounted at the front/top of the wooden
+I have done quite a few of the SVT-AV amps.
+The power-amp and separate pre-amp section (which is mounted at the front/top of the wooden case) are shown here.

-which, along with the cooling fan, all terminate back here onto this board.
+The voltage-selection board again.
+All the SVT range uses two power transformers which, along with the cooling fan, all terminate back here onto this board.

 And again, the typical underside PCB of the power-amp section.